gohsonghan98/gitbookclone/document/function/Math/pow/pow.md

 ### Scenario / Use Case

-The user wants to exponent of two numbers and get the result.
+The user wants to get the exponentiation of 2 numbers.
 <br />

 ### Step